 It is common for weddings in Spain that take place in an indoor venue for guests to wait for the newly married couple at the door to throw rice at them, as a symbol of good luck.

 The tradition of throwing rice comes from the East.
 There, the rice grain is a symbol of prosperity and fertility.
-When you throw rice at a newlywed couple, you are wishing them good luck in their new journey together and may they have many children!
+When you throw rice at a newlywed couple, you are wishing them good luck in their new journey together and to have many children!

 Throw the bouquet